Best Yarns Of Every Fibre: Complete Guide To Knitting With Yarn 2022

 Cobweb - Cobweb is 1ply yarn that is incredibly thin.
 This yarn can be tricky to find.

 Lace - Also extremely thin and more common that cobwed.
-A popular way to add texture or interest to your projects is to hold a lace weight mohair with another yarn to add warmth and texture.
+A popular way to add texture or interest to your projects is to hold a lace weight mohair or Suri Alpaca with another yarn to add warmth and texture.

 Fingering (Sock) - As the name suggests, it is a common weight for socks but can also be used for sweaters, shawls, hats, mittens, baby items.
-(Heads up: Some yarn labelled sock isn’t great for socks.
-Make sure that you’re using yarn with some Nylon or mohair in it to make socks.
+(Heads up: Some yarn labeled sock isn’t great for socks.
+Make sure that you’re using yarn with some nylon or mohair in it to make socks.
 This will help your socks last way longer)

 Sport - Sport weight is one of those inbetween weights - quite often you can substitute a sport weight for a light DK and vice versa.
 Before you start your project you will want to knit up a quick 4" x 4" gauge swatch!

 DK (Double Knitting) - DK stands for Double Knitting weight.
 Popular for garments, it is lighter than worsted weight but heavier than fingering or sock weight.

 Worsted - This falls in the middle.
 Great for sweaters, hats, mittens.
 Sometimes you’ll hear knitters say ‘light worsted’ which means that a yarn falls on the lighter, less bulky side of worsted yarn.